sagar2agrawal/nodejs-boilerplate/README.md

 - Making sure the application waits for mongodb connection before starting
 - Configure Corsoption
 - Snyk for vulnerability detection in packages

+## Notable Things
+- Pagination has been optimized by using, estimatedDocumentCount for counting and then using promise all to run the queries parallely